-New rules that aim to provide more people with easier access to British Citizenship are now effective.
+New British nationality rules are now in effect that aim to provide more people with easier access to British Citizenship.
 The changes – which were officially implemented on on 28 June – set out to rectify the previously discriminatory rules that applied to certain groups.

 The additions to the rules and regulations aim to improve and rectify the following: